Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 * Phase 1:
   * Clash your 3-costs against the double offensive pages.
   * *Actively avoid* clashing into the defensive pages (Waned Eventide and Conflicting Emotions) and prefer to 1-side instead.
 The trailing 3-7 and 3-8 are not threatening.
-Only clash these pages if your nugget is at extremely low health and/or stagger, and a healthier nugget cannot reasonably redirect away from them.
+Only clash these pages if:
+    1. Your nugget is at extremely low health and/or stagger, or
+    2. You really want to build emotion level
-  * You're not really in a rush to get past this phase; focus here is to build hand size \+ team emotion level to prep for the next phase
+  * You're not really in a rush to get past this phase; focus here is to build hand size, maintain high light, and raise team emotion level to prep for the next phase
 * Phase 2:
   * The babies are back, but thankfully don't have their annoying passives.
   * Mass spam, preferably at least once per scene.
 This is why building emotion is important; you get access to Ego masses and, hopefully, Xiao's also